jameshegarty/rigel/README.md

     type: Handshake(A[T]) -> Handshake()
     examplescommon.stencilLinebufferPartialOffsetOverlap( A: Type, width:Uint, height:Uint, T:Number<=1, xmin:Int<=0, xmax: Int=0, ymin:Int<=0, ymax:Int=0, offset : Number, overlap : number )

+This is a special case variant of *stencilLinebufferPartial* that generates partial stencils with overlaps.
+This allows you to implement stencils of stencils efficiently in hardware.

 Array Manipulation
 ------------------